 - It had been a common practice for acquisitions of private companies with a large number of stockholders to structure the transaction as a merger, with all or part of the merger consideration being subject to an indemnity by the Target stockholders, who may or may not be parties to the merger agreement. - In Cigna v.
-Audax, the Delaware Chancery Court invalidated two provisions in a merger agreement: - Indemnification by the Target stockholders for breaches by the Target of its representations and warranties.
-The Court invalidated the indemnification obligation because it violated the DGCL 251(b) requirement that the merger consideration be firm and determinable. - Release required to be delivered by Target stockholders in a separate document as a condition to receiving the merger consideration, which the Court voided for lack of consideration.
+Audax, the Delaware Chancery Court held that two separate attempts to impose obligations on non-signatory stockholders in a private company merger were unenforceable: - First, the Court invalidated an attempt to force such a stockholder to agree to a general release of the buyer via a separate document in order to receive its merger consideration.
+The Court held that the stockholder was already entitled to its merger consideration by virtue of the closing of the merger, so the release was rendered unenforceable due to lack of consideration. - Second, the Court held that certain indemnification obligations violated DGCL 251(b), which requires a merger agreement to clearly state what consideration each stockholder would receive for its shares.
+Given that indemnity obligations survived indefinitely and were only capped at the pro rata merger consideration received by stockholders, a stockholder could never definitely ascertain its consideration being received in connection with the merger.
+The Court invalidated the indemnification obligation because it violated the requirement that the merger consideration be firm and determinable.